Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence

 \subsection{Experimental Results}

-Tables \ref{tab:fine-grained-results} and \ref{tab:coarse-grained-results} show the performance of all fine-grained and coarse-grained classification models, respectively.
-We report the \textbf{accuracy} and \textbf{weighted F1 score}, as well as $\pm1$ accuracy for the fine-grained classifiers.
-Given the \textbf{ordinal nature} of the task, $\pm1$ \textbf{accuracy} reflects how often model predictions fall within one rating level of the true labels, capturing near-miss performance in classification.
-Precision and recall are reported in the Appendix (Tables \ref{tab:fine-prec-recall} and \ref{tab:coarse-prec-recall}). \paragraph{Fine-grained Classification Results} \autoref{tab:fine-grained-results} shows the performance of the different baselines on fine-grained classification.
-Unsurprisingly, the majority-class (dummy) classifier performs the worst, followed by logistic regression (LR).
-However, LLMs do not perform substantially better in either zero-shot or few-shot settings, especially on the competence dimension, which appears to be the most challenging, even for human annotators.
-In terms of accuracy, fine-tuned BERT performs best on sociability and competence, followed by GPT-4o (ZS), whereas GPT-4o (ZS) performs best on trust, followed by fine-tuned BERT in predicting fine-grained labels.
-In terms of weighted F1, GPT-4o (ZS) outperforms all other models, with fine-tuned BERT close behind, highlighting the difficulty of the task and the test set for LLMs.
+Tables \ref{tab:fine-grained-results} and \ref{tab:coarse-grained-results} present the performance of all fine-grained and coarse-grained classification models, respectively.
+We report \textbf{accuracy} and the \textbf{weighted F1 score}, as well as the \textbf{within-1 ($\pm1$) accuracy} for the fine-grained classifiers.
+Given the \textbf{ordinal nature} of the task, $\pm1$ accuracy indicates how often model predictions fall within one rating level of the true labels, thereby capturing near-miss performance.
+Precision and recall are reported in the Appendix (Tables \ref{tab:fine-prec-recall} and \ref{tab:coarse-prec-recall}).

-For regression metrics, the fine-tuned BERT model outperform all other models in predicting sociability and competence scores, while GPT-4o, in both zero- and few-shot prompts, consistently achieves either the best or second-best F1 and $\pm1$ accuracy scores.
-Only once does Gemma outperform the fine-tuned BERT model using a few-shot prompt for trust, achieving an accuracy of 0.36 and F1 score of 0.34, immediately after GPT-4o.
-On the other hand, Qwen and GPT-4-mini sometimes fail to outperform the dummy classifier or the LR models, indicating their inadequacy for this task.
-Interestingly, Table \ref{tab:fine-grained-results} shows that few-shot prompts often reduce model accuracy compared to zero-shot prompts.
-This trend is observed across all zero- and few-shot pairs for trust and in most pairs for sociability and competence.